FOSSRIT/hfoss-library/README.md

-# Free and Open Source Software Library
+# Free and Open Source Software Library (HFOSS Spring 2018 edition)

 See also CONTRIBUTING.md